ambengers/laravel-query-filter/README.md

 `Controller@show` action will typically return a single model instance instead of a collection.
 However, there are cases that you will need an ability to optionally load relationships via query string as well.

-You can inject your loader class as an argument to your `show` method, then call the `filter` method on your and pass the loader instance.
+Inject your loader class as an argument to your `show` method, then call the `filter` method on your and pass the loader instance.
 ``` php
 class PostController extends Controller
 {